Codex

 Limitations

 • Codex may clean up worktrees at any time.
-Coast's orphan detection handles this gracefully.
+The orphan detection in Coasts handles this gracefully.